thieu1995/EvoRBF/docs/source/index.rst

    :target: https://www.gnu.org/licenses/gpl-3.0

-**EvoRBF: Evolving Radial Basis Function Network by Intelligent Nature-inspired Algorithms**
+**EvoRBF: A Nature-inspired Algorithmic Framework for Evolving Radial Basis Function Networks**

-EvoRBF (Evolving Radial Basis Function Network) is a Python library that implements a framework for training Radial Basis Function (RBF) networks using `Intelligence Nature-inspired Algorithms (INAs)`.
+EvoRBF (Evolving Radial Basis Function Network) is a Python library that implements a framework for training Radial Basis Function (RBF) networks using `Nature-inspired Algorithms (NIAs)`.
 It provides a comparable alternative to the traditional RBF network and is compatible with the Scikit-Learn library.
 With EvoRBF, you can perform searches and hyperparameter tuning using the functionalities provided by the Scikit-Learn library.